allenlin90/programmingLearning/README.md

 A long-running personal learning archive covering software engineering, web development, infrastructure, data, and AI.

-This repository started in 2020 during a career transition into software engineering.
-It now serves two purposes:
+This repository began in 2020 during a career transition into software engineering.
+It now has two explicit purposes:

-1. Preserve historical learning notes and course exercises.
+1. Preserve historical notes, exercises, and course snapshots as learning evidence.
-2. Maintain active study tracks that are still being developed.
+2. Host a small number of active study tracks.

-> Historical material may use outdated frameworks, dependencies, APIs, or practices.
-Treat course snapshots as archived learning evidence unless a folder is explicitly marked active.
+> Most code in this repository is archival.
+Historical projects are not maintained, deployed, dependency-patched, or guaranteed to build on current runtimes.

 ## Active study tracks